 Contingent Liabilities are defined as possible obligations that arise from past events and whose existence will be confirmed only by the occurrence of one or more uncertain future events not wholly within the Council's control.
-Contingent liabilities can also arise where a provision would have been made but it is either not probable that an outflow of resources will be required or the amount cannot be measured reliably.
-Contingent liabilities are not recognised on the Balance Sheet but are disclosed in a note to the accounts.
+If such obligations are likely, they are quantified and a disclosure note is added to the Accounts.